Slapodyn/d3-generator/main/Readme.md

 Quick nice client side generator of D3 charts - simply add some CSV data in the data editor and let it roll...
 ## Start the gen
 1. Clone lastest repo
-2. Run locally by running the server.js file in your shell ( node server.js)
+2. Run locally by running the server.py file in your shell ( python server.py )
 3. Enjoy!

 ## Bugs/Updates